 Hageman Law P.C. currently represents several irrigation districts in Wyoming, as well as the Twin Platte Natural Resources District in Nebraska.
-Hageman Law also handles several environmental land use issues dealing with planning and management, including fighting jurisdiction and enforcement of the Clean Water Act.
+Hageman Law also handles environmental land use issues dealing with planning and management, including protecting private property rights.

-March 18, 2017: Hageman – Numerous Cases From Last Two Years Impact Water Law
+March 18, 2017: Harriet Hageman Summarizes Numerous Cases Impacting Water Law

 March 11, 2017: Court of Appeals Upholds Wyoming’s Wolf Management Plan

 March 4, 2017: Harriet Hageman Speaks at the Custer County Lincoln Day Dinner in Idaho